DhiegoFC/Industrial_Electronics/lessons/week_02/hands-on/week_02_activity_01/README.md

 ### 🔍 Expected Behavior

-- **Without pressing the button:** All four LEDs remain **ON continuously**.
+- **Without pressing the button:** All four LEDs remain **OFF**.
-- **While pressing the button:** The LEDs start **blinking randomly**, according to the frequency set in the code.
+- **While pressing the button:** All four LEDs remain **ON**.
-- Releasing the button returns the circuit to the **steady ON** state.

 This activity demonstrates how a simple input can control the system’s logic and dynamically change output behavior.
+The students must write the code in order to have another led bahavior while pressing the button.

 ---